Travengers was inspired by the founder Agnes’ younger autistic sister, Elise.

 We will educate others through our travels, and create a ripple-effect of acceptance and understanding.

-A world where travel and social connections is possible for all young adults.
+A world where travel and social connection is possible for all young adults.

 A world where people with hidden disabilities are accommodated for, and accepted and appreciated for who they are.